AK51/RobotTracking/README.md

 I am still cleaning up the code.
 For the model, you can train your own as mine is for Robomaster competition. https://www.robomaster.com/en-US
+The code is tested in my Nvidia Xiaver NX, and it will work on nano too.
+The fps can go up to 200.

 prerequisite:
 I assume the detectnet is working using Dusty code